Juicy English

 Word stress rules

-To communicate clearly when you are speaking in English, it’s important to stress the correct syllables in each word.
+To communicate clearly when you are speaking in English, it’s important to stress the correct syllable in each word.
 All words of more than one syllable have what is called word stress.
+This means that at least one of the syllables is longer and louder than the other syllables.
+Basically, stressing means to emphasize a sound.

 Uses: